Privacy

 On your device, the local database is encrypted with the iOS Data Protection API and is only readable while your device is unlocked.

-We — the Latchly team — do not operate servers that hold your feeding data.
-If you delete the app and sign out of iCloud, your data is gone.
+We — the Latchly team — do not operate servers that hold your data.
+Apple holds your CloudKit data; Google holds the Firebase data on our behalf as a processor.
+If you delete the app and sign out of iCloud, your iCloud data is gone.
+If you leave Partner Mode, your half of the Firebase data is deleted too.

 Sharing & partner mode